Helena Bonham Carter: Early work and breakthrough (1980s–1990s)

-Bonham Carter, who has had no formal acting training, entered the field winning a national writing contest in 1979, and used the money to pay for her entry into the actors' Spotlight directory.
-She made her professional acting debut at the age of 16 in a television commercial.
+Bonham Carter, who has had no formal acting training, entered the field winning a national writing contest in 1979 and used the money to pay for her entry into the actors' Spotlight directory.
+Bonham Carter made her professional acting debut at age 16 in a television commercial.
 She also had a minor part in the 1983 TV film A Pattern of Roses.
-In the early 1990s, Bonham Carter studied clown under master clown Philippe Gaulier at École Philippe Gaulier.
+In the early 1990s, Bonham Carter studied clowning under master clown Philippe Gaulier at École Philippe Gaulier.

 Bonham Carter's first lead film role was as Lady Jane Grey in Lady Jane (1986), which was given mixed reviews by critics.
 Her breakthrough role was as Lucy Honeychurch in A Room with a View (1985), an adaptation of E. M. Forster's 1908 novel, which was filmed after Lady Jane, but released two months earlier.
-She also appeared in episodes of Miami Vice as Don Johnson's love interest during the 1986–87 season, and then in 1987 with Dirk Bogarde in The Vision, Stewart Granger in A Hazard of Hearts, and John Gielgud in Getting It Right.
+Bonham Carter also appeared in episodes of Miami Vice as Don Johnson's love interest during the 1986–87 season, and then in 1987 with Dirk Bogarde in The Vision, Stewart Granger in A Hazard of Hearts, and John Gielgud in Getting It Right.
 Bonham Carter was originally cast for the role of Bess McNeill in Breaking the Waves, but backed out during production owing to "the character's painful psychic and physical exposure", according to Roger Ebert.
 The role went to Emily Watson, who was nominated for an Academy Award for her performance.

-Her early films led to her being typecast as a "corset queen" and "English rose", playing pre- and early 20th century characters, particularly in Merchant Ivory films.
-Uncomfortable with this image, she states: "I looked, as someone said, like a bloated chipmunk".
-In 1994, Bonham Carter appeared in a dream sequence during the second series of the British sitcom Absolutely Fabulous, as Edina Monsoon's daughter Saffron, who was normally played by Julia Sawalha.
+Bonham Carter's early films led to her being typecast as a "corset queen" and "English rose", playing pre- and early 20th century characters, particularly in Merchant Ivory films.
+Uncomfortable with this image, Bonham Carter states: "I looked, as someone said, like a bloated chipmunk".
+In 1994, she appeared in a dream sequence during the second series of the British sitcom Absolutely Fabulous, as Edina Monsoon's daughter Saffron, who was normally played by Julia Sawalha.
 Throughout the series, references were made to Saffron's resemblance to Bonham Carter.

 Bonham Carter, who speaks French fluently, starred in a 1996 French film titled Portraits chinois.
 That same year, she played Olivia in Trevor Nunn's film version of Twelfth Night.
-One of the high points of her early career was her performance as the scheming Kate Croy in the 1997 film adaption of The Wings of the Dove, which was highly acclaimed internationally and saw her receive her first Golden Globe and Academy Award nominations.
-Then followed Fight Club in 1999, in which she played Marla Singer, a role for which she won the 2000 Empire Award for Best British Actress.
+A high point of Bonham Carter's early career, according to Alexander Ramos of Cinemablend, was her performance as the scheming Kate Croy in the 1997 film adaption of The Wings of the Dove, which was highly acclaimed internationally, and saw her receive her first Golden Globe, and Academy Award nominations for Best Lead Actress.
+Fight Club followed in 1999, where Bonham Carter played Marla Singer, a role for which she won the 2000 Empire Award for Best British Actress.